 We'd probably recommend you skip the passes and just have fun roaming the city, buying tickets where you need to.

-We always tell our readers to but their pass online, when they first start planning their trip.
+We always tell readers to buy their pass online, when they first start planning their trip and to have it delivered to their home.
 It's great to arrive in Paris prepared — ready to get out and enjoy the city.

-See those folks in the photo?
+See those folks in the photo above?
 They're waiting in a long ticket line at Musée d'Orsay because didn't think to get a pass before they left home.
 If they had a pass they'd go down to the other door and walk right in.
-For us, it's an important reminder that the best thing about the Paris city passes is that you get to skip the long lineups.
+For us, it's an important reminder that the best thing about the Paris Pass is that you get to skip the long lineups.

 An unexpected benefit to Paris city passes is that you end up visiting some fascinating small museums you otherwise wouldn't have heard of.
 The Museum of Air & Space or the Paris Fashion Museum or the Postal Museum, for example.
 All fun, interesting, and free with a Paris Museum Pass.